unkokaeru/digital-garden/content/ARCHIVED INDEX.md

 From the yellowed pages of a [[Cooking|stained cookbook]], filled with savoured memories of my culinary journey, to the [[Wardrobe and Kitchen Contents|bustling pantry stacked with jars of homemade, fragrant preserves]], a catalogue of my wardrobe and kitchen; the timeworn study beckons you to uncover its secrets, each nook and corner teeming with tales as unique and distinct as the faded ink that records them.

-Venture into the study, where a [[Academic Notes|worn-out notebook, filled with scribbled thoughts, rests on the desk]], a testament to my academic pursuits.
-The [[Reading Log|ancient bookshelf, groaning under the weight of countless stories]], holds books in various stages of being read, or waiting to be discovered.
+Venture into the study, where a [[Mathematics|worn-out notebook, filled with scribbled thoughts, rests on the desk]], a testament to my academic pursuits.
+The [[Reading|ancient bookshelf, groaning under the weight of countless stories]], holds books in various stages of being read, or waiting to be discovered.

 The harmonious rhythm of the study doesn't end there.
 Lying atop the polished oak table, the [[Music Management|gilded music box]] tinkles with melodies old and new, a meticulous archive of my musical journeys and orchestrations, managed with great care.